 The proposed Provincial route for the road through the Weaselhead had begun to cause concern among local residents and naturalists, citing environmental impacts and diminished recreational enjoyment that the area would sustain should a freeway be located through the park.
 By the mid 1970s the City had committed to undertake detailed study for the location of the West Bypass, known by this time as the Sarcee Trail Extension, and the study began with five route alternatives under consideration.

 The Route Location Study concluded in 1977 without selecting a route for the road, instead recommending further study of one of the three short-listed options (‘Route K’ shown above).
-This proposed route through the Tsuu T’ina reserve could not be properly compared to the other alignments as the City did not have access to key information required to do so.
-The Tsuu T’ina had not been formally a part of the study process, and as a result, access to the land and other data had not been made available for study.
+This proposed route through the Tsuut’ina reserve could not be properly compared to the other alignments as the City did not have access to key information required to do so.
+The Tsuut’ina had not formally been involved in the study process, and as a result, access to the land and other data had not been made available for study.

 The Return of the Harvey Barracks